British engineers Osprey revolutionise construction surveying with automated geotechnical monitors made from Timeless stainless steel tubing

 The smallest D-shaped tubing ever created by Timeless Tube has enabled the pioneering British engineering company Osprey Measurement Systems to create a ‘game-changing’ new device that makes the vital business of measuring soil displacement a more efficient, effective and safer process.
-Their recently launched In-Place Extensometers (IPXs) will be predominantly used for building embankments, excavations and tunnelling, and they are already being used to monitor major infrastructure projects.
+The In-Place Extensometers (IPXs) are used for building embankments, excavations and tunnelling, and are already being widely used to monitor major infrastructure project HS2.

 Timeless Tube was brought on at the latter stages of the development when tube engineers shaped the stainless steel tubing that provides robust IPX electronics.
 The engineers were required to build new tooling to make Timeless’s smallest D-shape tube to date, measuring 20×12.5×1.6mm.

 A safer, more effective way to measure and maintain stable ground conditions

 Before any construction or infrastructure work takes place, substantial resource is required to ensure the sites are stable and ready for construction.
 Soil is an unpredictable, complex material.
 When a large amount of soil is added or removed from a site, the ground is susceptible to compaction or expansion.
 The rate and magnitude of this compression or expansion is critical to maintaining stable ground conditions and protecting both the construction works and nearby infrastructure.